syeo66/subsoxy/server/README.md

 ```

 ### Song Synchronization
-Automatically fetches songs from the upstream Subsonic server with smart credential-aware timing:
+Automatically fetches songs from the upstream Subsonic server with smart credential-aware timing and immediate sync on new credentials:

 ```go
 func (ps *ProxyServer) syncSongs() {